Experimental Development

 limiter incertitudesCreated with Sketch.

-A Minimum Viable Product (MVP) is a version of a product that combines only the basic functionalities when it is launched on the market.
-The objective is to save effort on the design of the offer while learning as much as possible about the needs of potential buyers.
+A Minimum Viable Product (MVP) is a version of a product that combines only its basic functionalities when it is launched on the market.
+The objective is to save effort on the offer’s design while learning as much as possible about the needs of potential buyers.

-A sample of target customers tests this unfinished version of the offer and provides feedback that helps refine the concept and come up with a completed final offer later, following a series of iterations.
-In a way, it is an alpha version of a product or service that will be improved through studies and customer feedback over time.
+Customers are selected to test the unfinished version of the offer and provide feedback that helps refine the concept and develop a completed final offer later, following a series of iterations.
+In a sense, it is an alpha version of a product or service that will be improved over time through study and customer feedback.

 Differences between proof of concept, prototype and minimum viable product